pop-os/pop/REPOS.md

 # Repositories
 This is an automatically generated file.
 See `scripts/readme`

+- [accountsservice](https://github.com/pop-os/accountsservice) - Fork of accountsservice with support for encrypted home
 - [appstream\-data](https://github.com/pop-os/appstream-data) - Additional appstream data to be shipped in Pop\!\_OS
 - [buildchain](https://github.com/pop-os/buildchain) - Software for creating and managing a distributed and reproducible chain of builds
 - [code\-of\-conduct](https://github.com/pop-os/code-of-conduct) - Code of Conduct for the Pop Community